Skip to main content

 Use Case: We want the caller to be able to press a number to be routed to a certain skill group.
 For example, our recording might prompt a caller to press 0 for English, 1 for Español, 2 for Français, and so on.

-Enter seconds to wait and search the IVR greeting you want to use.
-New recordings must first be uploaded via Settings.
+2. Enter the number of seconds to wait and search for the IVR greeting you want to use.

 Skill Based Routing with Condition Splitter